careerit/awstasks/project1.md

 Tasks:

   - Create a document with the steps required and also list out any steps
   - Think of any automation steps viz., shell scripting, cloud data, aws cli.
+Cloud Formation.
   - Consider creating the plan with future in mind - scalability and also other services like DB.
   -  Check in all the scripts and documentation into github.
   - As per the document, create the infrastructure and show a demo of the simple web application (apache2)